Gabriel Moreno Player Props: Diamondbacks vs. Guardians

-On Friday, Gabriel Moreno (.286 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the Cleveland Guardians, whose starting pitcher will be Touki Toussaint.
-First pitch is at 9:40 PM ET.
+Gabriel Moreno -- with a slugging percentage of .267 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Shane Bieber on the mound, on June 17 at 10:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with an RBI) against the Phillies.
+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Gabriel Moreno Game Info & Props vs. the Guardians